ohiofi/code-u-level-2/README.md

 Deterministic algorithms usually can be tested with several simple test.

-Non-deterministic algorithms must be tested with MANY repeated test.
+Nondeterministic algorithms must be tested with MANY repeated test.
 This is known as the Monte Carlo method [https://en.wikipedia.org/wiki/Monte_Carlo_method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 The more tests you run, the closer you get to the accurate probabilities.
 This is related to the Law of Large Numbers [https://en.wikipedia.org/wiki/Law_of_large_numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers)

+You might hear the terms stochastic or probabilistic used when discussing nondeterministic algorithms.
+The three terms (nondeterministic, stochastic, probabilistic) are related, but have slight differences.
+Nondeterministic means that the system may not produce the same exact output when given the same input.
+Stochastic means that a system is designed with some randomness and the probabilites are known.
+Probabilistic means involving random chance.
+In statistics, there is also a Stochastic process which is a random change occurring in relation to time.

 VOCAB